Improve AI-based test object identification

 Text recognition in multiple languages

-To enable AI features to recognize text in languages other than English, select the relevant OCR languages in the AI tab of the OpenText Functional Testing for Developers runtime engine settings.
+By default, AI-based steps recognize text in English only.
+To recognize text in other languages, select the relevant OCR languages in the AI tab of the OpenText Functional Testing for Developers runtime engine settings.
 For details, see AI Object Detection Settings.

 You can also customize the languages temporarily within a test run by adding AI run settings steps to your test.
 For details, see the AIRunSettings Class in the Java, .NET, and JavaScript SDK references.